Key insights

 If a taxpayer fails to meet the prevailing wage requirements, they can correct it by paying workers back wages and interest owed and paying a penalty to the IRS.

 The penalty structure is intended to create incentives for real-time compliance with the PWA requirements.
-The penalty is $5,000 for every laborer and mechanic who was not paid the prevailing rate.
+The penalty is $5,000 per year for every laborer and mechanic who was not paid the prevailing rate.
 If the taxpayer intentionally disregarded the requirement, the penalty increases to $10,000 per employee.

 If there’s a project labor agreement, the penalties are waived if the employee has been made whole.
-Correcting wages can be paid even after filing the tax return claiming the credit.

 If the IRS determines prevailing wage requirements aren’t met, the taxpayer has 180 days to make the correction and penalty payments.
 If the taxpayer fails to do so, they will not be assessed a penalty but instead will be denied the increased credit or deduction.